-While most auto body shop customers we surveyed rated their shops high for service quality, some didn’t fare as well as others.
-Several of the shops evaluated in our Ratings Tables were rated “superior” for “overall quality” by more than 95 percent of their surveyed customers, while others were rated “superior” by fewer than 65 percent of their surveyed customers.
+While most of the customers we surveyed rated their auto body shops high for service quality, some didn’t fare as well as others.
+Some of the shops evaluated in our Ratings Tables were rated “superior” for “overall quality” by more than 95 percent of their surveyed customers, while others were rated “superior” by fewer than 65 percent of their surveyed customers.

-When choosing a shop, you want to deal with people who will explain and justify exactly what has to be done.
+The best body shops not only do great work but employ staff who can explain and justify exactly what needs to be done.
 If you will be dealing with an insurance company, an articulate representative at the body shop will be the key to getting all the work you need performed and paid for.

 If there is even a possibility of serious damage to your car, take it to a shop that rates high for quality, and have the insurer send its estimator there.
 That shop will provide a better evaluation of the damage than an insurance company drive-in appraisal center, and will then serve as your advocate in dealings with the insurance company.